 Dr Bernd Fauser

-Preparing Stage With the hardest part done, the traveller can now enjoy the pleasure of anticipation.
-She’ll share her excitement on SM, probably also her purchasing experience to date, and get herself organised.
-At this stage she’s thinking about the finer details of her trip, about sites she’d like to visit, restaurants to try, how she’s going to get around.
-She’ll be concerned with practical items like her travel documentation, maps, foreign currency, visas, etc. She’ll want to pre-book as much as possible.
+The hardest part done, the traveller can now enjoy the pleasure of anticipation.
+She’ll share her excitement on SM, even about the purchasing experience to date, and start getting organised.
+She’ll think about the finer details of her trip, sites to visit, restaurants to try, how to get around..
+She’ll worry about practicalities like travel documentation, maps, foreign currency, visas, etc. She’ll want to pre-book wherever possible.
+Where are you in this moment?

 Where are you in this moment?

-This form of acknowledgement you give her further cements your reputation as a travel professional who cares about their clients, and keeps them coming back to you for future business.
+Acknowledging her further cements your reputation as a travel professional who cares about their clients, and keeps them coming back to you for future business.

-We come full circle on the travel buyer journey as her experience now helps some other potential traveller decide where to go, what to do on their next trip, and even how to book it.
-Her enthusiasm will be the spark that lights the fire of inspiration for someone else’s journey.
+We come full circle as her experience helps another potential traveller decide where to go, what to do on their next trip, even how to book it.
+Her enthusiasm becomes the spark that lights the fire of inspiration for someone else’s journey.
 Like most travellers, I’m blissfully helpless when the travel bug bites.
 Your role is just to help scratch that itch, so it never goes away.
 OP